Skip to main content

 The New Opportunity: Major Gift page with fields for Opportunity Name, Account Name, Primary Contact, Amount, Close Date, and Stage

-• Opportunity Name (required): This may be filled in automatically.
-Sofia enters Jose Figueroa Major Gift Pledge and today’s date.
+• Opportunity Name: This may be filled in automatically.
+If it isn’t, enter Jose Figueroa Major Gift Pledge and today’s date.

-• Account Name (required): Sofia finds and selects Jose’s household account, Figueroa and Nguyen Household.
+• Account Name: Find and select Jose’s household account, Figueroa and Nguyen Household.

-• Primary Contact (optional): This field is optional, but it’s important to track the primary donor of a gift.
-Sofia finds and selects Jose Figueroa.
+• Primary Contact: Find and select Jose Figueroa.
+This field is optional, but it’s important to track the primary donor of a gift.

-• Close Date (required): Enter today’s date, the day the contract was received.
+• Close Date: Enter today’s date, the day the contract was received.

-You’ll be sent to the new opportunity record.
-Let’s create the payments.
+You’re now on the new opportunity record.
+Create the payments.

 1. On the opportunity record, click the Related tab.